Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: Two-loop Feynman diagrams and auxiliary topology

-We obtained the set of master integrals using the IBP program {\tt Fire} \citep{Smirnov_2008,SMIRNOV20132820,SMIRNOV2015182} combined with {\tt LiteRed} \citep{Lee:2012cn,2014LR}, which gives us 41 master integrals.
-For our convenience, the master integrals can be classified into sectors where a sector is defined by a common set of non-zero propagators present.
+We obtain the set of master integrals using the IBP program {\tt Fire} \citep{Smirnov_2008,SMIRNOV20132820,SMIRNOV2015182} combined with {\tt LiteRed} \citep{Lee:2012cn,2014LR}, which gives us 41 master integrals.
+The set of 41 master integrals forms a basis which we denote by ${\vec I}$.
+For convenience, the master integrals can be classified into sectors where a sector is defined by a common set of non-zero propagators.
 Master integrals belonging to each sector may have different powers of the common propagators.
-In our case some sectors have more than one master integrals.
-The list of all 41 master integrals following the notation in Eq.~\ref{def_integral} is shown in the column 2 of table \ref{table_master_integrals}.
-We may choose to set $\mu^2\;= \; m_t^2$ after which our master integrals depend kinematically on three dimensionless quantities.
+In our case, some sectors have more than one master integral.
+The list of all 41 master integrals, {classified sector-wise} and following the notation in equation~\ref{eqn:integral-family}, is shown in \st{the} column 2 of table \ref{tab:master_integrals}.
+We may set $\mu^2\;= \; m_t^2$, after which our master integrals depend kinematically on three dimensionless quantities defined by